Neil Douglas: Life

 He was born in Glasgow the fifth son of John Douglas a merchant and descendant of the Earls of Angus.

 Douglas was commissioned as a Second Lieutenant into the 95th Regiment of Foot on 28 January 1801.
 Promoted to captain in the 79th Regiment of Foot on 19 April 1804, he took part in the Battle of Copenhagen in August 1807, the Battle of Corunna in January 1809 and Battle of Bussaco in September 1810 during the Napoleonic Wars.
 In the last he was almost killed, being found on the battlefield with seven bayonet wounds but nevertheless surviving.

 In May 1813 he took command of the whole regiment in place of Lt Col Fulton.
 At the Battle of the Pyrenees he had his horse shot out from under him.

 He went on to fight in the Battle of Nivelle in November 1813, the Battle of the Nive in December 1813 and the Battle of Toulouse in April 1814.
 Promoted to lieutenant-colonel on 3 December 1812, he commanded his regiment at the Battle of Quatre Bras in June 1815 and the Battle of Waterloo also in June 1815 during the Hundred Days.

 He served as Commander-in-Chief, Scotland and also as Governor of Edinburgh Castle from 1842 to 1847 at the rank of Major General.

 He died during a trip to Brussels on 1 September 1853.

 Family

 In 1816 he married Barbara Robertson, daughter of George Robertson, a banker in Greenock.
 They had a son, General Sir John Douglas of Glenfinart GCB (7 July 1817 – 8 September 1888), a British Army officer who became Commander-in-Chief, Scotland.
+His nephew was Sir James Douglas, 1st Governor of British Columbia.